onomyprotocol/onomy/deploy/testnet/seed.md

 * `start-node.sh`
 * `start-node-exporter.sh`

-***If you used the bin.sh installation and what to use the scripts for the auto-start, additionally you need to add ```export PATH=$PATH:$ONOMY_HOME/bin``` to your scripts after the ```ONOMY_HOME=$HOME/.onomy```***
+***If you used the bin.sh installation and want to use the scripts for the auto-start, additionally you need to add ```export PATH=$PATH:$ONOMY_HOME/bin``` to your scripts after the ```ONOMY_HOME=$HOME/.onomy```***